taylorhakes/painless/README.md

 - Easy to learn
 - Works with ES6/Babel, Promises, Async/Await, Generators, Callbacks, Observables, Streams,  Processes,  out of the box
 - No Globals
-- Great diffs on errors (Shows only differences.
-Very helpful on large objects)
+- Great diffs on errors - Shows only differences.
+Very helpful on large objects
-- Really fast
+- Really fast - Has the ability to run multiple tests at the same time
-- Easy to debug (Tests are just basic node processes.
-No subprocesses or threads)
+- Easy to debug - Tests are just basic node processes.
+No subprocesses or threads
 - Comes bundled with assertions and mocking (Chai and Sinon)
 - 100% Test Coverage
 - Coverage support with Istanbul